localForage/localForage/README.md

 For more examples, please visit [the API docs](https://localforage.github.io/localForage).

+## Builds without the Promise polyfill

+The `dist/` directory also ships `localforage.nopromises.js` and `localforage.nopromises.min.js`.
+Despite the name, these builds still include the Promise-based API.
+They only omit the bundled Promise polyfill, so use them when the environment already provides Promises (or you load your own polyfill).
+Prefer `localforage.js` / `localforage.min.js` when you want the built-in polyfill for older browsers.

 ## Storing Blobs, TypedArrays, and other JS objects

 You can store any type in localForage; you aren't limited to strings like in